The Gates, Project for Central Park, New York City

 Not on view

-Purchase, with funds from Melva Bucksbaum, Raymond J. Learsy and the Martin Bucksbaum Family Foundation
+Whitney Museum of American Art, New York; purchase, with funds from Melva Bucksbaum, Raymond J. Learsy and the Martin Bucksbaum Family Foundation

 Rights and reproductions